MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+> [!NOTE]
+> If you are using a hosted agent, check the software table for the agent you are using to see if Visual Studio is installed.
+If Visual Studio is installed, you don't need to run the Visual Studio test platform installer task.

 Use this task to acquire the [Microsoft test platform](https://www.nuget.org/packages/Microsoft.TestPlatform/) from nuget.org or a specified feed, and add it to the tools cache.
 The installer task satisfies the `vstest` demand, and a subsequent [Visual Studio Test task](vstest-v2.md) in a build or release pipeline can run without needing a full Visual Studio install on the agent machine.

 > [!NOTE]